victorian transmission system

 The current VTS Access Arrangement documentation can be accessed from the link in the table above.

 The VTS Access Arrangement transmission tariffs involve different tariff applicability depending on the combination of injection and withdrawal volumes for a shipper on a daily basis.
 This requires complex calculations to match injections to withdrawals.
-The following model is provided to allow a shipper to process monthly transmission volumes as reported by AEMO to calculate their VTS tariff obligations.
+The following model is provided to allow a shipper to process monthly transmission volumes as reported by AEMO to estimate their VTS tariff obligations.
 The Monthly Charging Model can be downloaded here.

 The Transmission Tariff Calculator is provided to allow users to calculate the effective delivered charge for transmission of gas through the VTS to a final consumer.
 It allows the user to specify the location and characteristics of any gas load on the system and the source or sources of the gas.
 The current Tariff Calculator can be downloaded from the link in the table above.